gatling/frontline-doc/content/reference/current/pools/kubernetes/index.md

 {{< /alert >}}

 - **Docker Image**: Docker image that will be used for injectors.
-You can use our certified Docker images if your Kubernetes cluster has access to Docker Hub, or build your own with [gatling/frontline-injector-docker-image](https://github.com/gatling/frontline-injector-docker-image)
+You can use our certified Docker images if your Kubernetes cluster has access to Docker Hub, or build your own with [gatling/frontline-injector-docker-image](https://github.com/gatling/frontline-injector-docker-image).
+Our certified images are available for the `linux/amd64` and `linux/arm64` platforms (Docker will automatically select the correct image variant).
 - **Image pull secret**: Recommended approach to run containers based on images in private registries and / or to not be limited by rate limits
 - **CPU request**: The minimum number of cores that you need for each injector, express as cpus
 - **CPU limit**: The limit of cores that you don't want each injector pod to exceed, express as cpus